joncoop/platformer-final-template/README.md

 - Create a custom enemy with unique behavior regarding movement.
 - Require the hero to perform a task in order to complete the level.
 For example, maybe the hero needs to collect a key in order to open a door in the level goal area.
 - Utilize vertical scrolling in a level.
 You'll need to modify the calculate_offset function to get vertical scrolling to work.
+- Give the hero the ability to do wall jumps.
+You should be able to modify can_jump to accomplish this.
 - Show time on the stats layer.
 Give a time bonus for completing a level.
 Have the hero die if the level is not completed in a set amount of time.
  - Have the hero track coins separately from the score.
 (They can still be worth points.)
 Either increase the max hearts or give an extra life when a number of coins is earned.
 Reset the coin count after the award is given.